Cirkit Designer Logo

 3. Connect the Wires:

-• Connect the positive DC supply line to the "Line" terminal.
+• Connect the positive wire from the DC power source to the Line (Input) terminal.

-• Connect the load or downstream circuit to the "Load" terminal.
+• Connect the positive wire from the load to the Load (Output) terminal.

-• If a ground terminal is available, connect it to the system ground.
+• If the breaker has a grounding terminal, connect it to the system ground for added safety.

-4. Test the Circuit: After installation, power on the system and verify that the breaker operates correctly.
-Test the trip mechanism by simulating an overload or short circuit (if safe to do so).
+4. Test the Circuit: Power on the system and verify that the breaker operates correctly.
+If an overload or short circuit occurs, the breaker should trip and interrupt the current flow.

 Important Considerations and Best Practices

-const int currentSensorPin = A0; // Analog pin connected to the ACS712 sensor
+const int voltagePin = A0; // Analog pin connected to the voltage divider

 void setup() {